kircova/Car-Crash-Detection/README.md

 # Accident Detection in Traffic

-Berk Açıkgöz and Yusufhan Kırçova
+Developed by Berk Açıkgöz and Yusufhan Kırçova

 ## Problem Definition and Objective